 Conclusion

-With all the results found, technology has made tremendous strides in making prosthetics look, feel and function much more human-like than ever before.
+With all the results found, technology has made tremendous strides in making prosthetics look, feel, and function much more human-like than ever before.
 The ability for sensors to take the place of nerve endings and connect them to our brain signals would have taken exponentially longer without the use of these new techniques that Cosimo Gentile et. al have found.
 Also, neuro-prosthetics being able to just be implanted under the skin to correct these issues can help people get over the stigma of only having the choice of bulky, robotic-looking implements to replace lost limbs or severe nerve damage.

 References